 Step 3: School District Responds to Your Complaint

-In its written response, the district will include a summary of the results of the investigation, a determination of whether or not the district failed to comply with civil rights laws, notification that you can appeal this determination, and any measures necessary to bring the district into compliance with civil rights laws.
-Corrective measures will be put into effect within 30 calendar days after this written response—unless you agree to a different time period.
+In its written response, the District will include a summary of the results of the investigation, a determination of whether or not the district failed to comply with civil rights laws, notification that you can appeal this determination, and any measures necessary to bring the district into compliance with civil rights laws.
+Corrective measures will be put into effect within thirty (30) calendar days after this written response—unless you agree to a different time period.

 Appeal to the School District